Enumeration of plane unicuspidal curves of any genus via tropical geometry: Enumeration of real cuspidal curves

-{\bf(2)} Furthermore, we now derive the formula $\deg V_d(A_2)=12(d-1)(d-2)$ for any $d\ge4$ using Theorem \ref{t4}.
-Like in the first example, each lattice path $\pi_0$ has vertices in all but two integral points in the Newton triangle ${\mathcal T}_d=\conv\{(0,0),(d,0),(0,q)\}$ (we call these two integral point {\it missing points}).
-It is not difficult to see that if the missing points $(i',j'),(i'',j'')$ satisfy the following conditions, then the lattice path does not induce an admissible subdivision of ${\mathcal T}_d$: Either $|i'-i''|\ge2$, or $|i'-i''|=1$ and $0<j'<d-i'$, $0<j''<d-i''$, or $i'=i''$ and $|j'-j''|\ge2$, or $i'=i''=0$, or $j'=j''=0$, or $j'=d-i'$ and $j''=d-i''$, or $j'=0$ and $j''=d-i''$.
-Indeed, in these cases one encounters either a pair of vertical segments of length $2$, or a point on the boundary of the Newton triangle that is not a vertex of the subdivision.
-In both the situations, the subdivision is not dual to any cuspidal tropical curve of a given degree.
-The remaining cases and admissible subdivisions are shown in Figure \ref{fex2} (where missing points are designated by bullets, and the remaining part of ${\mathcal T}_d$ is covered by lattice triangles of lattice area $1$): \begin{enumerate} \item[(a)] If the missing points are $(i,j),(i,j+1)$, where $1\le i\le d-3$ and $1\le j\le d-i-2$ (see Figure \ref{fex2}(a)), then we have a unique subdivision of ${\mathcal T}_d$ with an edge $[(i,j-1),(i,j+2)]$ dual to a cuspidal fragment of type C. The multiplicity of the subdivision equals $6$ (see formulas (\ref{ecfc1}), (\ref{ecfc2}) and Theorem \ref{t2}), and the total contribution of all such subdivisions equals $6\cdot\frac{(d-3)(d-2)}{2}=3(d-3)(d-2)$. \item[(b)] If the missing points are $(i,d-i),(i,d-i-1)$, $1\le i\le d-2$ (see Figure \ref{fex2}(b)), then an admissible subdivision contains a trapeze where $0\le j\le d-i$.
-Any such subdivision has multiplicity $3$ (see the middle formula in (\ref{emuc}) and Theorem \ref{t2}), and their total contribution equals $3\cdot\frac{(d-2)(d+3)}{2}=\frac{3}{2}d^2+\frac{3}{2}d-9$. \item[(c)] If the missing points are $(i,0),(i,1)$, where $1\le i\le d-4$, we have several types of admissible subdivisions: \begin{itemize}\item either containing a trapeze spanned by the points $(i,0),(i,2), (i+1,j),(i+1,j+1)$ as $3\le j\le d-i$ (see Figure \ref{fex2}(c)); the multiplicity of such a subdivision is $3$ as in item (b); \item or containing the quadrangle $\conv\{(i-1,0),(i,0),(i,2),(i+1,3)\}$ (see Figure \ref{fex2}(d)); the multiplicity of this subdivision is $1$ (see Lemma \ref{lquad1}(3) and Theorem \ref{t2})); \item or containing the quadrangle $\conv\{(i-1,0),(i,0),(i+1,2),(i+1,3)\}$ (see Figure \ref{fex2}(e)); the multiplicity of this subdivision is $2$ (cf. the preceding case); \item or containing the trapeze $\conv\{(i-1,0),(i,0),(i+1,1),(i+1,2)\}$; the multiplicity of this subdivision (see Figure \ref{fex2}(f)) is $6$ according to the last formula in (\ref{emuc}) and Theorem \ref{t2}.\end{itemize} The total contribution of these four types of admissible subdivisions amounts to
+Suppose that $d\ge 5$.
+The possible combinations of missing points and admissible subdivisions are shown in Figure \ref{fex2} (where the upper incline line is a part of the segment $[(d,0),(0,d)]$, the missing points are designated by bullets, the lattice path segments are marked by arrows, and the part of ${\mathcal T}_d$ outside the designated fragments is covered by lattice triangles of lattice area $1$): \begin{enumerate} \item[(a)] If the missing points are $(i,j),(i,j+1)$, where $1\le i\le d-3$ and $1\le j\le d-i-2$ (see Figure \ref{fex2}(a)), then we have a unique subdivision of ${\mathcal T}_d$ with an edge $[(i,j-1),(i,j+2)]$ dual to a cuspidal fragment of type C. The multiplicity of the subdivision equals $6$ (see formulas (\ref{ecfc1}), (\ref{ecfc2}) and Theorem \ref{t2}), and the total contribution of all such subdivisions equals $6\cdot\frac{(d-3)(d-2)}{2}=3(d-3)(d-2)$. \item[(b)] If the missing points are $(i,d-i),(i,d-i-1)$, $1\le i\le d-2$ (see Figure \ref{fex2}(b)), then an admissible subdivision contains a trapeze where $0\le j\le d-i$.
+Any such subdivision has multiplicity $3$ (see the middle formula in (\ref{emuc}) and Theorem \ref{t2}), and their total contribution equals $3\cdot\frac{(d-2)(d+3)}{2}=\frac{3}{2}d^2+\frac{3}{2}d-9$. \item[(c)] If the missing points are $(i,0),(i,1)$, where $1\le i\le d-4$, we have several types of admissible subdivisions: \begin{itemize}\item either containing a trapeze spanned by the points $(i,0),(i,2), (i+1,j),(i+1,j+1)$ as $3\le j\le d-i-2$ (see Figure \ref{fex2}(c)); the multiplicity of such a subdivision is $3$ as in item (b); \item or containing the quadrangle $\conv\{(i-1,0),(i,0),(i,2),(i+1,3)\}$ (see Figure \ref{fex2}(d)); the multiplicity of this subdivision is $1$ (see Lemma \ref{lquad1}(iii) and Theorem \ref{t2})); \item or containing the quadrangle $\conv\{(i-1,0),(i,0),(i+1,2),(i+1,3)\}$ (see Figure \ref{fex2}(e)); the multiplicity of this subdivision is $2$ (cf. the preceding case); \item or containing the trapeze $\conv\{(i-1,0),(i,0),(i+1,1),(i+1,2)\}$; the multiplicity of this subdivision (see Figure \ref{fex2}(f)) is $6$ according to the last formula in (\ref{emuc}) and Theorem \ref{t2}.\end{itemize} The total contribution of these four types of admissible subdivisions amounts to